 Home Energy Rating is an analysis of a home’s energy efficiency; as per the Home Energy Rating System (HERS) Index.
 The HERS Index is the nationally recognized scoring system for measuring a home’s energy performance.
 Based on the results, an energy-rated home will receive a HERS Index Score.
 The HERS Index Score can be described as a sort of miles-per-gallon (MPG) sticker for houses, giving prospective buyers and homeowners an insight as to how the home ranks in terms of energy efficiency.
 In addition to a HERS Index Score, a home energy rating also provides the homeowner with a detailed report regarding energy problems in the house.

-How Does a Home Energy Rating Work?
+can i buy dapoxetine over the counter How Does a Home Energy Rating Work?

 A comprehensive HERS home energy rating, conducted by a certified RESNET home energy rater, is the most in-depth energy performance assessment of a home that you’ll find.
 It consists of diagnostic testing using specialized equipment, such as a blower door test, duct leakage tester, combustion analyzer and infrared cameras to determine:

 - The amount and location of air leaks in the building envelope